OfficeDev/outlook-dev-docs/docs/actionable-messages/actionable-email-dev-dashboard.md

 > [!IMPORTANT]
 > We are gradually rolling out a new feature which enables self-service of registrations with a **My mailbox** or **My organization** scope.
 See [Scope of your submission](#scope-of-your-submission) for more details.

-> [!NOTE]
-> You can easily try out actionable messages via email by sending email to yourself with the required markup without any intervention from Microsoft.
-This would typically be the first step you try out as you dip your toes into this capability.
-> Check out [these samples](actionable-messages-via-email.md#sending-the-message) to send an actionable message to your mailbox, or use the [Card Playground](https://messagecardplayground.azurewebsites.net/) to send an actionable message to yourself.

 ## Dashboard sections

 The developer dashboard is divided into a few logical sections you need to fill out based on the scope you’d like to request Microsoft to enable actionable message from your service.